-ArcGIS Pro 2.0 is recommended.
-The tutorial project file will open in earlier versions of ArcGIS Pro; however, the tutorial steps in the online help reflect the look and capabilities of the current software release.
+The tutorial steps in the online help reflect the look and capabilities of the current software release.
 If you have an earlier software version, use the offline help system to open the tutorial.
 To switch from the online to the offline help system, see Set the help source in the topic About ArcGIS Pro Help.
 If you don't have ArcGIS Pro or ArcGIS Online, you can sign up for an ArcGIS free trial.

-Create a project
+Create a new project

 - Start ArcGIS Pro and sign in if necessary.

 - On the Create a New Project dialog box, in the Name box, replace the default project name with San Gorgonio.